Exploring youth: The Hidden Issues

 Impact of Culture on Sexual Exploitation

-In the light of Berelowitz (2013), it was explained that there is a culture of purchasing sex in most of the countries, which is also considered as the proper behaviour of men.
+In light of Berelowitz (2013), it was explained that there is a culture of purchasing sex in most countries, which is also considered men’s proper behaviour.
 In Thailand, for instance, it’s legal to have sex with a prostitute for the first time.
-Likewise, the study of UK examined the online culture of purchasing sex was also found that the culture of buying sex is considered as normal and also considered as the non-deviant behaviour of men.
-A study conducted by Rafferty (2013) found that people could also purchase sex online for the purpose of emotional relationship and companionship while others want to have an experience of sex with their girlfriends.
+Likewise, the UK study examined the online culture of purchasing sex was also found that the culture of buying sex is considered normal and considered the non-deviant behaviour of men.
+A study conducted by Rafferty (2013) found that people could also purchase sex online for emotional relationships and companionship while others want to experience sex with their girlfriends.
 Moreover, in the Asian culture, it is found vulnerable to have sexual exploitation in the cultural and social norms and values of Asia…(content removed – please contact us to access full version)

-The future outlook for the sexual exploitation in the UK can be explained by taking initiatives by the local authorities in the UK to ensure that the managers oversee their individuals checking out for cases of sexual exploitation.
-Moreover, the administrators in the local authorities must also formulate plans of assessment and review cases to make necessary arrangements for mitigating the sexual exploitation orientation and address the risk appropriately (Kloess, Beech and Harkins, 2014).
-It should also be ensured by the local authorities that every child and young people from the missing episode should establish a set of practices for the purpose of obtaining information regarding sexual exploitation.
-This should also be directed towards the surety that schools and local authorities should assess the risk for young people and individual children.
+The future outlook for sexual exploitation in the UK can be explained by taking initiatives by the local authorities in the UK to ensure that the managers oversee their individuals checking out for cases of sexual exploitation.
+Moreover, the local authorities’ administrators must also formulate plans of assessment and review cases to make necessary arrangements for mitigating the sexual exploitation orientation and address the risk appropriately (Kloess, Beech and Harkins, 2014).
+The local authorities should also ensure that every child and young person from the missing episode should establish practices to obtain information regarding sexual exploitation.
+This should also be directed towards the surety that schools and local authorities should assess young people and individual children’s risk.
 Moreover, a preventative and self-protection program should be developed for the child sexual exploitation…(Content removed – please contact us to access full version)

-For concluding the discussion, it was made evident in the debate above that sexual exploitation in the UK is continuously increasing in the lens of children and young people.
-The focus is much created towards the high-risk behavior of the different genders in which the people are surrounded by gangs and other people.
-However, it should be an important consideration that the children and young people should be protected for their social life and wellbeing.
-On the other hand, there many issues related to sexual exploitation such as sexuality, prostitution, pornography and high influence of social media, which creates a transition, state for the young people.
+For concluding the discussion, it was made evident in the debate above that sexual exploitation in the UK is continuously increasing through the lens of children and young people.
+The focus is much created towards the high-risk behaviour of the different genders in which gangs and other people surround them.
+However, it should be an important consideration that children and young people should be protected for their social lives and well-being.
+On the other hand, there are many issues related to sexual exploitation, such as sexuality, prostitution, pornography, and high social media influence, which creates a transition for young people.
 In most of the literature explained above.
-The question related to youth and children who have no choice than to go through with sexual exploitations through prostitutions and pornography and receive payment for making porn videos.
+The question related to youth and children who have no choice but to go through with sexual exploitations through prostitution and pornography and receive payment for making porn videos.
 In this context, the government should determine action plans for eliminating the crucial situation from the country.
-It is also required to bring healthcare, education, law enforcement and legislations together so that an appropriate system and structure can be made to stop sexual violence against young children and people.
+It is also required to bring healthcare, education, law enforcement and legislation together so that an appropriate system and structure can be made to stop sexual violence against young children and people.

 - Albanese, J., 2013.
 Commercial Sexual Exploitation of Children: What Do We Know and what Do We Do about It?.
 BiblioGov.